Training & Education

 Edge for Scholars

-Strategies to do research, get grants, negotiate for resources, refine writing, cultivate leadership skills, and achieve goals.
+Strategies to do research, get grants, negotiate for resources, refine writing, cultivate skills, and achieve goals.

 EDGE REVIEWS

 Monthly seminars for MD and PhD investigators completing training and establishing their careers.
-Topics include an introduction to Vanderbilt and VICTR resources, foundation funding, getting a job in academia, and top ten writing mistakes.
+Topics include grants and funding, job search, and publishing.

-Faculty with career development awards in translational science belong to the Elliot Newman Society.
-Monthly seminar topics include preparing yourself for promotion at VU, avoiding the K cliff, project management approaches, and leadership skills.
+Faculty with career development awards in translational science.
+Monthly seminar topics include tenure, project management, and leadership skills.

 FUNDED GRANTS LIBRARY